 Together with Bernhard Rauscher aka Lumenman I do Lightpainting on events under the name “A Light To Remember“.

-I am very involved with education, I love the sparkle in the eyes of students.
+I am very involved with education, I love the sparkle in the eyes of young people.
 Since 2013 I have been working at the JFF – Institute for Media Research and Media Education in Munich/Germany.
 I have a history of game design and owned a computer games company before selling it in 2008.
 Since then I have focused on media education but I am still involved with serious game design.
-I am a Sociologist.
+I am a Sociologist with a research background.

 Occasionally I give lectures at the Mediadesign Hochschule in Munich for topics like “Interactive Art”.

 Find further information in my (mostly) German blog on media education, serious game design, and appmusic.